George S. Zimbel: Life and career

 Born George Sydney Zimbel in Woburn, Massachusetts, son of a dry goods store owner, he attended Woburn High School and was the school's yearbook photographer.
 He later studied at the Photo League under John Ebstel.

-Zimbel then enrolled in Columbia University in New York where he became the school's news photographer.
-There he met art student Garry Winogrand and introduced Winogrand to photography.
+Zimbel enrolled at Columbia University, where he became the school's news photographer.
+During his time on campus, he met art student Garry Winogrand and introduced him to photography.
 They used the school's darkroom late at night to avoid crowding at other times of the day, and they called themselves the "Midnight to Dawn Club".
-Both Zimbel and Winogrand later both studied under Alexey Brodovitch at the New School for Social Research on scholarships in 1951.
+Both Zimbel and Winogrand later studied under Alexey Brodovitch at the New School for Social Research on scholarships in 1951.

 Zimbel next met Edward Steichen, the then curator of the Museum of Modern Art who showed Zimbel original prints by early masters of photography, and this sealed his decision to take up photography as a career.
 On Steichen's advice, he had a stint as a photographer with the US Army and spent two years in Europe during the restoration period following World War II.

 On his return to America he became a freelance photographer.
 One of his early opportunities was the famous Marilyn Monroe shoot on Lexington Avenue in 1954 to promote her film The Seven Year Itch, at which Monroe wore her famous white dress.
 Zimbel never sold any of these images and packed them away until 1976, whereupon he printed them and began to show them in solo exhibitions.

 In 1971, Zimbel and his family moved to the small community of Argyle Shore, Queens County, Prince Edward Island where they raised animals for the next 10 years at a farm they called "Bona Fide Farm".
 After their children moved away, he and his wife relocated to Montreal, where they still reside.